Eburonia/i-remember/README.md

 #### Imagery
-Because this website is made for learning purposes, except for the website logo and the manual no more images have been added to the website.
+BThe website is created for learning purposes.
+Except for the website logo and images on the manual page, no additional images are implemented on the website.
 The website logo is responsive for smaller devices.

 #### Wireframes